ChristianBrinkley/computer-stats/README.md

    User name: computer-stats
    Host name: localhost
    Password can be whatever you want
-   Check the create database with same name and grant all privileges box.
+   Check the create database with same name and grant all privileges box
+   All other settings can be left as default
    [Example](https://imgur.com/a/iHp8gSY)

-4.
+## Running